Mayannara/Mayannara/README.md

 # 👋 Hey there

  I'm Mayannara, but you can call me **Maya**.

- I'm a FullStack developer with over 7 years of experience in web application development, passionate about creating solutions and solving bugs.
+I'm a FullStack developer with over 7 years of experience in web application development, passionate about creating solutions and solving bugs. </br>

  I've had the opportunity to work with several languages ​​and work on projects from creation to optimization of legacy systems.

- I adapt quickly to new technologies and challenges, always seeking to deliver quality results.
+I adapt quickly to new technologies and challenges, always seeking to deliver quality results.</br>

  > “This is the Unix philosophy: Write programs that do one thing and do it well.” — Doug McIlroy

-# 💻 My Skills
+# 💻 Tech Stack

 <div>
 <code><img height="40" width="40" alt="javascript" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png"></code>